-- Q: Where will we be staying in Austria? - A: In 2016, we will stay in a hotel in Vienna.
-When we take our field trip to Salzburg, we will stay in a hotel there.
-In 2018 and thereafter, we hope to be able to maximize the experience-and reduce costs even further-by having students stay with Austrian host families. - Q: Will we all be in the same hotel? - A: Hopefully.
+- Q: Where will we be staying in Austria? - A: In Vienna, students will be placed with Austrian host families.
+When we take our field trip to Salzburg and Innsbruck, we will stay in hotels there. - Q: Will we all be in the same hotels on the field trip? - A: Hopefully.
 We won't know for sure what is available until the rooms are booked in February. - Q: Will we each have our own room? - A: Probably not. - Q: Will we each have our own bed? - A: Yes.
 Even "double" beds in Austria are almost always two mattresses pushed next to each other, each with its own sheets and comforter. - Q: Can we choose our own roommate(s) if we want to? - A: Most likely. - Q: If I am vegetarian, will I be able to survive in Austria? - A: Shouldn't be difficult, especially if you are willing and able to eat eggs and/or cheese.